nyfrade/Lumina-dental/README.md

 **Color & UI**

-* [ ] Color-code procedures are incosistent / not showing
+* [ ] Color-code procedures are incosistent / buggy
 * [ ] Potential color contrast issues in some combinations
 * [ ] New appointment modal is transparent
 * [ ] When switching between days in the calendar it doesn't update the (Today) box